laravel/nova-docs/1.0/resources/fields.md

 ## Field Panels

-If your resource contains many fields, your resource "detail" screen can become crowded.
+If your resource contains many fields, your resource "detail" page can become crowded.
 For that reason, you may choose to break up groups of fields into their own "panels":

 ![Field Panel Example](./img/panels.png)